McDonnell-Lab/1-bit-per-weight/README.md

 Author: M. D. McDonnell

 This code was used for experiments accepted for publication in ICLR 2018 (iclr.cc).
 The ICLR version of the paper and the double-blind open peer review can be found at https://openreview.net/forum?id=rytNfI1AZ (download the PDF here: https://openreview.net/pdf?id=rytNfI1AZ )

+The paper is also on arxiv: https://arxiv.org/abs/1802.08530

 This page will be populated fully in coming days.